ale-ditoy/i4-new-js-css-prototype/README.md

-# i4-vuejs-prototype
+# prototype for the new js and css in i4

-a static prototype for a vue.js based i4
+a static prototype, with minimal php, for the new javascript and css for i4.